petar-m/EventBrokerSlim/README.md

 ## Publishing Events

+`IEventBroker` and its implementation are registered in the DI container by the `AddEventBroker` method.

 Events are published using `IEventBroker.Publish` method.

-`IEventBroker` and its implementation are registered in the DI container by the `AddEventBroker` method.
+Events can be published after given time interval with `IEventBroker.PublishDeferred` method.

+**Caution**: `PublishDeferred` may not be accurate and may perform badly if large amount of deferred messages are scheduled.
+It runs a new task that in turn uses `Task.Delay` and then publishes the event.
+A lot of `Task.Delay` means a lot of timers waiting in a queue.

 ## Exception Handling